15 Inspiring Nonprofits and Student Advocacy Groups Transforming Lives

 Education Reimagined

 Although many people have differing viewpoints on how education should work, most agree that the current system isn’t working as well as it could.
 This belief is what unites the supporters of Education Reimagined, who include parents, teachers, legislators and business leaders.
-By switching to a more learner-centric model that emphasizes practical technology applications, personalized learning and real-world readiness, Education Reimagined is on mission to redefine learning for good.
+By switching to a more learner-centric model that emphasizes practical technology applications, personalized learning and real-world readiness, Education Reimagined is on a mission to redefine learning for good.

 Council of Chief State School Officers

 The Council of Chief State School Officers is one of the loudest voices recognizing and driving change in today’s education system.
-You may know this organization as founder of the prestigious National Teacher of The Year award, which honors those teachers making outstanding contributions to their schools, students and communities.
+You may know this organization as the founder of the prestigious National Teacher of The Year award, which honors those teachers making outstanding contributions to their schools, students and communities.

 CCSSO also focuses on core learning objectives and can be a go-to resource for teachers across the nation.
 Its website has information on creating academic standards, supporting special populations and advancing the quality of assessments.
 Educators will find a host of resources for professional development as well.